kubernetes/enhancements/keps/sig-node/5573-cgroup-v1-unsupported/README.md

 In this section, we should call the places where we are going to remove cgroup v1.
 </UNRESOLVED>

+### Meaning of deprecation

+Kubernetes will continue to test and verify no regressions appear in the following [job](https://testgrid.k8s.io/sig-node-containerd#cos-cgroupv1-containerd-node-e2e).

+Until cgroup v1 removal happens in the code base, this job will continue to be maintained and supported.

+If there are any regressions caused by code in this lane, the Kubernetes community will treat that as a regression and this would be a candidate for cherry-picks.

+CGroup v1 related features or UX improvements are not in scope since cgroup v1 is deprecated.

 ### Test Plan